 Experts recognize that drug and alcohol abuse and mental disorders often go hand-in-hand.
 So is it possible to prevent substance abuse disorders through mental health screenings?

-Substance use and mental health issues usually interact in one of two ways: by exaggerating the symptoms of the mental health disorder or by counteracting them.
+Substance use and mental health issues usually interact in one of two ways: by exaggerating the symptoms of a mental health disorder or by counteracting them.

 For example, someone struggling with depression may find their symptoms are intensified by the use of alcohol (a depressant).
 Drinking alcohol can make them feel hopeless, sluggish, or even suicidal.
 By exacerbating those symptoms, the individual may begin to feel so disengaged with life that they continually return to alcohol and sink deeper into depression and addiction.

-A lack of mental health disorder awareness and treatment resources can make it difficult for an individual to get the care that they need.
-Although many addiction treatment programs, including Pyramid Healthcare’s, offer dual diagnosis or co-occurring disorder tracks to address their client’s existing mental health issues, addressing these disorders early on may decrease the likelihood of addiction.
+For individuals who do have co-occurring disorders, a lack of mental health disorder awareness and treatment resources can make it difficult to get the care that they need.
+Although many addiction treatment programs, including Pyramid Healthcare’s, offer dual diagnosis treatment to address clients’ existing mental health issues, addressing these disorders early on may decrease the likelihood of addiction.

-If you believe that you or someone you know is struggling with addiction and mental health issues, call Pyramid Healthcare at (888) 694-9996 to begin the treatment process.
-We can help you find the road to recovery.
+If you believe that you or someone you know is struggling with addiction and mental health issues, call Pyramid Healthcare at (888) 694-9996 for more information.
+There is no obligation to enter treatment when you call.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.